-Below are examples of barnacles you are likely to run across on Oregon’s exposed rocky shores, or maybe washed up on the beaches.
-The photos on this page are from northern Oregon unless, noted in the caption.
+Below are examples of barnacles you will likely run across on Oregon’s exposed rocky shores or washed up on the beaches.
+The photos on this page are from northern Oregon unless noted in the caption.
 My organization follows Lamb and Hanby (2005).
 Common names are my choice.
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
 Biodiversity of the Central Coast’s Crustaceans page is full of great information on all the barnacles shown below.
-These barnacles are also covered in the books, field guides, and identification resources listed at the bottom of the page.
+Experts cover these barnacles in the books, field guides, and identification resources listed at the bottom of the page.

 Balanus nubilus, giant barnacle